 From 1960 to 1970, James Fenwick was pastor of Trinity Episcopal Church in Anoka, a town about half an hour north of Minneapolis.
 Bob starred at Anoka High School, where he also played football and basketball, even though he stood just 5’9” and weighed 165 pounds when fully grown.
 After hitting .409 as a senior, he won a scholarship to the University of Minnesota in 1964.
 The baseball coach at Minnesota then was Dick Siebert, whose major-league career spanned 1932 to 1945.
 “Siebert helped me a lot, especially on fundamentals,” Bob recalled in 1973.
 Fenwick emphasized Siebert’s excellence even more strongly in the WTIP interview.
 “Even without outside practice, when we would go south to play Texas and schools down there, what I recall is that if we played 14 games, we would be 13-1.
 We were better equipped to know how to play the game than kids from California.”

-Bob retired after playing just 52 games in Hawaii behind Dave Hilton at second and Héctor Torres at short.
-He then returned to Minnesota; as of 1973, he and his first wife, Linda, had three sons.
+Fenwick retired after playing just 52 games in Hawaii behind Dave Hilton at second and Héctor Torres at short.
+He then returned to Minnesota; as of 1973, he and his first wife, Linda, had three sons named Todd, Scott, and Chris.
 Since at least 2000, Fenwick has been living in Grand Marais, a village on the shore of Lake Superior in Minnesota’s far northeastern region, the beautiful Boundary Waters wilderness area.
-He and his second wife, Jennifer Anderson, had two sons named Jeff and Luke.
+He and his second wife, Jennifer Anderson, had two sons named Jeff and Lucas; he also had a stepson, Jeremiah.

 Fenwick kept involved with baseball to a degree, largely as a local umpire, though he told WTIP that the sport’s grip on him loosened over a period of several years because it was not part of his day-to-day working life.
 As of 2010, he didn’t watch the game as much as he used to, but he still watched the playoffs intently and enjoyed guessing along with the managers.